Rob Donovan: Storylines

+Off-screen, Rob discovers that he has a son named Bobby who was conceived prior to Rob's previous imprisonment for armed robbery.
+Rob sent Bobby in the direction of Coronation Street to meet Carla.

+When Carla began suffering with kidney failure in January 2025, Bobby went to visit his father in prison.
+Rob wasn't happy, due to Bobby disowning him previously when finding out about him killing Tina McIntyre, and feels he has only visited because he wants something.
+Rob later apparently has a change of heart and rings Bobby up agreeing to be a donor for Carla.

 Reception

 Baylis was nominated for Best Newcomer at the Inside Soap Awards.
 He also received nominations for "Sexiest Male" at the 2013 and 2014 British Soap Awards.

 The character's 2017 reintroduction was praised by Laura-Jayne Tyler, writing for Inside Soap, who wrote, "The highlight of Rob's return was what is perhaps the greatest comeback line of all time: 'I suppose a bunk-up is out of the question?'"